Festus Mogae: Personal life and death

+Mogae died at his home in Gaborone, Botswana, on 8 May 2026, at the age of 86.
+He was hospitalised the month prior to his death before being discharged to his home.
+President Duma Boko announced his death in a national address and declared three days of mourning.

 Honours and awards

 Mogae was awarded the Grand Cross of the Légion d'honneur by French President Nicolas Sarkozy on 20 March 2008 for his "exemplary leadership" in making Botswana a "model" of democracy and good governance.
+He also received an Honorary Doctor of Humane Letters from the University of Southern California.